tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ## Finite-State Machines (FSM)
 Duration: hh:mm:ss

-I would like our Ground Enemy to work like this:
+I want our Ground Enemy to work like this:
 - When the player is **not spotted** ⇾ **Patrol**
 - When **patrolling** ⇾ move between a **sequence of points**
 - When the player is **spotted** ⇾ **Chase** the player